Coronavirus: Assisted Conception Unit update

 If either you or your partner are stressed it may affect your relationship.
 Stress can contribute to a loss of libido (sex drive), which in turn can reduce the frequency of sexual intercourse.
-Severe stress may also affect female ovulation and limit sperm production.
+Severe stress may also affect female ovulation (the releasing of an egg from your ovary) and limit sperm production.

 Female infertility problems

 The common female infertility problems are due to the following:

 The fallopian tubes are the tubes in which an egg travels along from the ovary to the womb.
 The egg is fertilised as it travels down the fallopian tubes.
 When it reaches the womb, it is implanted into the womb's lining where it continues to grow.
 If the womb or the fallopian tubes are damaged, or stop working, it may be difficult to conceive naturally.
 This can occur following a number of factors.
 Some blockages can be treated by micro-surgical techniques, but in other cases, pregnancy can only be achieved with IVF.

 Endometriosis is a condition where tissue that is the womb lining, known as the endometrium starts growing in other places, such as the ovaries.
 During menstruation, bleeding occurs from this tissue and this can cause abdominal pain and painful intercourse.
 This can cause infertility because the new growths form adhesions (sticky areas of tissue) or cysts (fluid-filled sacs) that can block or distort the pelvis.
 These make it difficult for an egg to be released and become implanted into the womb.
 Endometriosis can cause infertility because it can disturb the way that a follicle (fluid-filled space in which an egg develops) matures and releases an egg.